Beetles: Biased Promotions and Persistence of False Belief

 George Akerlof, Pascal Michaillat

 This paper develops a theory of promotion based on evaluations by the already promoted.
-The already promoted show favoritism toward promotion candidates with similar beliefs, just as beetles are more prone to eat the eggs of other species.
+The already-promoted show favoritism toward candidates with similar beliefs, just as beetles are more prone to eat the eggs of other species.
 With such egg-eating bias, false beliefs may not be eliminated by the promotion system.
 The main application is to scientific revolutions: when tenured scientists show favoritism toward tenure candidates with similar beliefs, science may not converge to the true paradigm.
-The scientific fields at risk of being captured by false paradigms are those with low power.
+We extend the statistical concept of power to science: the power of the tenure test is the probability (absent any bias) of denying tenure to a scientist who adheres to the false paradigm, just as the power of any statistical test is the probability of rejecting a false null hypothesis.
+The power of the tenure test depends on the norms regarding the appropriate criteria to use in promotion and the empirical evidence available to apply these criteria.
+Economics and other social sciences are particularly at risk of capture by false paradigms because they have low power.
 Another application is to hierarchical organizations.